Selectboard meetings will be

 You can view and print your property data by going to the NEMRC online website at: www.nemrc.info/Waterford or

 If you require a printed copy you will need to contact the Waterford Listers office 748-2122 ext.
 19 or email firstname.lastname@example.org

 Public Meeting on Stimulus Funds

 The Town has received $186,230.92 in stimulus funds from the American Rescue Plan Act and the Coronavirus State and Local Fiscal Recovery Fund.
-A Citizens Committee has been formed and will hold their initial meeting on Thursday, October 14, 2021 at the Waterford Fire Department.
+A Citizens Committee has been formed.

 The objective of the Committee is to develop spending recommendations for the Town that fall within the allowable expenditure guidelines published by the Department of the Treasury, and to recommend projects to the Selectboard for implementation.

 Meeting agendas and minutes are posted under the Selectboard heading.

 Media Release For Immediate Release

 July 12, 2021 Contact: Christine Hallquist, 802-258-0674